Charles Klapow: Life and career

-Klapow has choreographed commercials for companies including Gap Kids, Old Navy, JCPenney, Carl's Jr, and Disney's Friends for Change.
-He also choreographed Cheetah Girls 2 and The Cheetah Girls.

-In 2009, Klapow was asked by Ortega to be the choreographer for the 2011 movie musical remake of Footloose starring Kenny Wormald and Julianne Hough, which Ortega directed, but Klapow turned it down, so he could fulfill his dreams of dancing with Michael Jackson on his comeback tour in London, which was announced in March.
+In 2009, Klapow was asked by Ortega to be the choreographer for the 2011 movie musical remake of Footloose starring Kenny Wormald and Julianne Hough, which Ortega directed, but Klapow turned it down so that he could fulfil his dreams of dancing with Michael Jackson on his comeback tour in London, which was announced in March.

 Ironically, Ortega was set to be the tour director of the shows.
-Klapow was one of twelve dancers picked for Michael Jackson's "This Is It" shows at The O2 Arena in London, England, which was set to begin July 13, 2009, through March 6, 2010, and produced by AEG Live.
-However, on June 25, 2009, just eighteen days before the first show, Michael Jackson died of a cardiac arrest.
-AEG Live cancelled the whole tour.
+Klapow was one of twelve dancers picked for Jackson's This Is It shows at the O2 Arena in London, which was set to begin July 13, 2009, through March 6, 2010, and produced by AEG Live.
+However, on June 25, 2009, just eighteen days before the first show, Jackson died of cardiac arrest.
+AEG Live cancelled the whole residency.

-On July 7, 2009, Klapow took part in the Michael Jackson memorial service at the Staples Center in Los Angeles where days prior to Michael Jackson's death, Klapow, Michael and the whole This Is It crew rehearsed in preparations for the London concerts at the O2 Arena.
-Klapow took part in the performance of "Will You Be There" performed by Jennifer Hudson, where he, and the original eleven "This Is It" dancers were back-up dancers for the performance.
-It is said that this performance was how Michael Jackson was set to perform the song at his London concerts.
+On July 7, 2009, Klapow took part in the Michael Jackson memorial service at the Staples Center in Los Angeles where days before Jackson's death, Klapow, Jackson and the whole This Is It crew rehearsed in preparations for the London concerts at the O2 Arena.
+Klapow took part in the performance of "Will You Be There" performed by Jennifer Hudson, where he, and the original eleven This Is It dancers were back-up dancers for the performance.
+It is said that this performance was how Jackson was set to perform the song at his London concerts.
 Ortega was the director of the memorial service.

-Klapow recently finished his stint as judge in the Australian TV show Young Talent Time with Australian singer Tina Arena.
+Klapow recently finished his stint as a judge in the Australian TV show Young Talent Time with Australian singer Tina Arena.
 On July 6, 2011, Klapow choreographed Ricky and Ryan's Dance on So You Think You Can Dance.